-Baker Newby LLP is proud to offer an array of Family Law services.
-Our lawyers provide a full range of Family Law services from drafting up agreements to complex divorce trials.
-We are also able to assist you in matters such as adoptions, spousal property transfers, family farm business arrangements, separation agreements, preparation of wills, and all other family law problems.
+The Team at Baker Newby is proud to offer the full array of Family Law services to our clients.
+Our Team handles all Family Law services from custody disputes to business valuation and tax issues to drafting up agreements and complex divorce trials.
+We also handle support applications, adoptions, spousal property transfers, family farm business arrangements, separation agreements, preparation of wills, and all other family law problems.

 Our lawyers work closely with experts such as accountants, business valuators, real estate appraisers, tax specialists, pension valuators, psychologists, and family counselors to ensure that even the most complicated issue is dealt with as quickly, efficiently and inexpensively as possible.